 Journalists love these ‘stick or twist’ moments because, either way, you get great copy.
 One week, you can watch Japan topple South Africa with a heroic, last-gasp, nuts-out, seat-of-the-pants, all-in power play and then write twelve hundred well-chosen words about captain Michael Leitch’s colossal ‘cojones’.
 And then a week later, you can watch England come up five yards short with a heroic, last-gasp, nuts-out, seat-of-the-pants, all-in power play and then write twelve hundred well-chosen words about what a berk Chris Robshaw is.
 And, do you know what, across the sweep of the seven days, hardly anyone will notice the glaring hypocrisy.

 In a world plagued with twenty-twenty hindsight, everyone – certainly in sport – seems conditioned to believe that it’s the right decision only if it works.
 In the numbers trade this is known as ‘outcome bias’ or, if you prefer, ‘evaluating the quality of a decision when the outcome of that decision is already known.’
 So if I’m playing Black Jack and the house deals me a ten and a two and I twist and I get another ten, then – apparently – I made the wrong decision.
 Or if I insure my house and contents against damage and disaster, that’s counts as a smart move only if an eighty mile-an-hour wind dumps my conservatory in next door’s back garden.
-I’m not entirely sure I follow this.
+I’ll be honest, I’m not entirely sure I follow this.

 And conversely since when does – in Stuart’s Lancaster post-match words – ‘nailing it’ confer credibility on hair-brained thinking?
 In the First Test between New Zealand and England at Eden Park in June last year, the All Blacks’ fly-half, Aaron Cruden, tapped and went from an eminently kickable penalty with two minutes to go and the scores tied at fifteen apiece.
 As it happened, Conrad Smith went over in the corner and won the game for New Zealand but Cruden’s decision was, per se, not just wrong but leaden-headed and the fact that Smith scored didn’t make it any less so.
 To go back to the Black Jack analogy, Cruden twisted on nineteen and got a deuce.
 Was he nutsy?
 Absolutely.
 Was he a berk?
 No question.